Neighborhoods · Parkland · All Parkland subdivisions

 The Quick Version for People Who Skim

-Heron Bay is a guard-gated, master-planned community that technically sits in both Parkland and Coral Springs — but it's zoned for Parkland's schools, which is really what everyone cares about.
+Heron Bay is a guard-gated, master-planned community that technically sits in both Parkland and Coral Springs.
 It sprawls across hundreds of acres on the western edge of Broward County, right where the suburbs end and the Everglades start doing their thing.
 The community wraps around over 100 acres of lakes and wetlands, so there's genuinely more water than asphalt, which is a sentence you can't say about most places in South Florida.

 What makes Heron Bay different from every other gated community with a nice pool?
 Scale and variety.
-Thirty-six subdivisions means you can find a $500K townhome or a $2.7 million estate — and both of those buyers get the same guard gate, the same clubhouses, the same waterpark, and the same school zoning.
+Thirty-six subdivisions means you can find a $500K townhome or a $2.7 million estate — and both of those buyers get the same guard gate, the same clubhouses, and the same waterpark.
 That kind of range in a single community is genuinely rare, and it's why the population here has stayed above 10,000 residents for years.
 People find their lane and they stay in it.

 Homes